Hi Carl,

 policy or organisations in general lead to a sustainable open society

-[which recognises that efficient allocation of both tangible (solar energy,
+[which recognises that efficient allocation of both tangible (solar

-water, electricity, petrol, etc.) and intangible ("intelligence", ideas
+water, electricity, petrol, etc.) and intangible ("intelligence",

-and implementation of these ideas) resources is vital to our survival and
+and implementation of these ideas) resources is vital to our survival

 thereafter to our growth]